The Undergraduate Research Project Competition (USRESP) is a competition for research projects conducted by undergraduate students.

 - References should be listed at the end of the report and do not count against the 20 page limit.

-- In addition to the 20 pages with the main content you should have (a) a separate title page which includes: The title of the project and a one-paragraph abstract (summary) of the entire project with recommended length of no more than 150 words.
-Nothing else should be on the title page!
+- In addition to the 20 pages with the main content you should have a separate title page which includes: The title of the project and a one-paragraph abstract of the entire project with recommended length of no more than 150 words.

 The entire written report (excluding references and the title page) must be no more than 20 pages (single spaced, Arial 11pt font with standard 1 inch margins).